 Sarah says a few months before she was diagnosed, her mother talked about wanting to lose weight and get healthier as she prepared for retirement and some traveling.
 “We think there may have been something going on but you couldn’t really tell what it was,” she says.
 “Then she started having cramping feelings in her abdomen.”

 Symptoms of pancreatic cancer

 Jaundice or yellowing of the skin is often a first symptom.
 It happens when a tumor blocks bile ducts.
 “Oftentimes the tumors are very small still,” says Dr. Evans.
 “Less than an inch.
-But even at that small size they have a propensity to spread to other parts of the body, [particularly the liver], from a very early point.”
-Although they are often vague, common symptoms include:
+But even at that small size they have a propensity to spread to other parts of the body,

 - Abdominal or back pain

 - Sensation of feeling bloated or full when you’ve only eaten a little